ponderworthy/MultiJACK/README.md

 http://kokkinizita.linuxaudio.org/linuxaudio/index.html

-have long been bucking traditional trends, and have been increasing our options for maximum quality for quite a while now.
+have long been bucking the traditional, and have been increasing our options for maximum quality for quite a while now.
 And zita-njbridge appears to be a method quite close at hand, to give us (a) IP transport between JACK servers along with (b) synchronization-independence, with Zita-class resampling for our wiggle room.

 ## Vocabulary